Tareq-Ghassan/ChatBox/README.md

 ## Design

-The design of the Chatbox app was inspired by a design created on Figma (https://www.figma.com/design/Lu2L87E763WKGZBavD1Pys/Messaging---Chatbox-App-Design-(Community)?node-id=1-4385&node-type=frame&t=3k1aCerJud8wM2az-0).
+The design of the Chatbox app was inspired by a design created on [Figma](https://www.figma.com/design/Lu2L87E763WKGZBavD1Pys/Messaging---Chatbox-App-Design-(Community)?node-id=1-4385&node-type=frame&t=3k1aCerJud8wM2az-0).
 Please refer to their Figma profile and design guidelines for any questions related to design and copyright.

 ## License